influxdata/docs-v2/content/v2.0/collect-data/advanced-telegraf.md

 title: Create a Telegraf configuration
 seotitle: Create a Telegraf configuration
 description: >
-  Use the InfluxDB UI to create Telegraf configurations for collecting metrics data
+  Use the InfluxDB UI to create Telegraf configurations for collecting metrics data.
 menu:
   v2_0:
     name : Create a Telegraf configuration